alext-sap/lx-collabo/docs/template/03_grammar_and_mechanics/files_folders_and_paths.md

 # Files, Folders, and Paths

-Find out whether files names, folder names, and paths are available in your language.
-If so, translate them, unless instructed otherwise.
+Find out whether files names, folder names, and paths are available in translation.
+Submit a query if not certain.